 Applying for grants

-- January 6 through February 3, 2016: Large research concept papers will be accepted.
+- January 6 through February 3, 2016: Large research concept papers accepted.

-- February 3 through April 6, 2016: Small research, junior investigator, midcareer mentor, trainee, community-based participatory research (CBPR) and interdisciplinary innovation (I2) proposals will be accepted.
+- February 3 through April 6, 2016: Small research, junior investigator, midcareer mentor, trainee, community-based participatory research (CBPR) and interdisciplinary innovation (I2) proposals accepted.

 Grant provides support for projects representing the investigator’s specific interest and competencies.
 Research questions should inform programs, policies, or practices that are likely to reduce unintended pregnancy or secure access to safe abortion.